OrderN/CONQUEST-release/docs/CONQUEST-manual/input_tags.rst

     circumstances) to a maximum g-vector of
     :math:`\pi`/**SupportGridSpacing**
     plane wave cutoff as region radius and L matrix radius go to infinity. *Not used for PAO calculations*.
-See Sec. [sec:blip-basis] for more
-    information.
 N.B.
 Grid.GridCutoff will be reset to *at least* half SupportGridSpacing if too small.

     *default*: none